-The Conversation: Q&A with Suzanne Curry, Co-Producer of Equity
+The Conversation: Suzanne Curry, Co-Producer of Film "Equity"

 A: Candy Straight, one of the Executive Producers, is a friend of mine.
 A few years earlier, I had met her at an educational seminar and we connected.
 In addition to an interest in education at the time, we were both working on different Web series.
 She was a producer and knew I had producer credits.
 I think I was the first person she asked about coming on board with Equity.